trekhleb/machine-learning-experiments/README.md

 ### Virtual environment for Experiments

 This environment is used to run Jupyter notebooks with experiments.
 This environment is used by default for further documentation.
-If some commands need to be run in another environment (i.e. in `convertor` environment) this will be specified explicitly.
+If some commands need to be run in another environment (i.e. in `converter` environment) this will be specified explicitly.

 #### Create environment for Experiments